Chapter One of the Story of Rick and Marla’s Wedding Aboard the

 It was about this time that we actually caught a break.

-Actually we didn’t just catch a break.
-We got unbelievably lucky.
-After
+Actually we didn’t just catch a little break,

 asked Marla what was next on the list of things to do.
 She reminded me we